-During manufacturing the Boot Flash memory block is programmed with a default Serial Bootloader program.
-The Serial Bootloader application can be used to load a user application into the Program and Data Flash memories of the device.
-The document MC56F83xxBLUM/D, 56F83xx SCI/CAN Bootloader User Manual provides detailed information on this firmware.
-The application note AN1973/D, Production Flash Programming provides additional information on how the Serial Bootloader program can be used to perform production flash programming of the on board flash memories as well as other potential methods.
+The Boot Flash memory block is programmed during manufacturing with a default Serial Bootloader program.
+The Serial Bootloader application can be used to load a user application into the Program and Data Flash (NOT available in the 56F8157) memories of the device.
+The 56F83xx SCI/CAN Bootloader User Manual (MC56F83xxBLUM) provides detailed information on this firmware.
+An application note, Production Flash Programming (AN1973), details how the Serial Bootloader program can be used to perform production Flash programming of the on-board Flash memories as well as other potential methods.

-Like all the flash memory blocks the Boot Flash can be erased and programmed by the user.
+Like all the Flash memory blocks, the Boot Flash can be erased and programmed by the user.
 The Serial Bootloader application is programmed as an aid to the end user, but is not required to be used or maintained in the Boot Flash memory.